this-scott/beans/README.md

 ## Usage:
-Compile(I use gcc to) then run blank to perform on current directory or input a directory to perform on it
+Compile(I use gcc to) then run blank to perform on current directory or input a directory to perform on it If there is a compiler error, please take some time to appreciate the code.
+I am working to fix it but my CPP is rusty